fabianbrash/Recipes/TKGm.md

 #### The above is an example of a file for a mgmt cluster, I want to call out a few things

-#### We are using kube-vip hence this line "VSPHERE_CONTROL_PLANE_ENDPOINT: 192.168.180.85" that kube-vip IP must be in the same VLAN is the DHCP pool but must be outside the pool
+#### We are using kube-vip hence this line "VSPHERE_CONTROL_PLANE_ENDPOINT: 192.168.180.85" the kube-vip IP must be in the same VLAN as the DHCP pool but must be outside the pool

 #### So my mgmt cluster VMs will be on VLAN 180 PG "vDS-TKG-MGMTWKLK180-N" and those will be inside the DHCP pool